What is a Spill Kit – Everything You Need to Know

 Our Spill Kit Bodily Fluid Training course gives a thorough understanding of how to clean bodily fluids with or without a spill kit.
 It explores the related health risks of bodily fluid spillage, necessary equipment and control measures to protect employers, employees or anyone else while performing the task.

-What is a Spill Kit comprised of?
-Although different Spill Kits will comprise of specific materials to deal with specific hazards, the contents of kits are generally as follows:
+Although different spill kits are made of specific materials to deal with specific hazards, the contents of kits are generally as follows:

 • A bin to dispose of contaminated materials